avinashkasipathy/commerce-messaging-lightning-components/README.md

 ### Worth Knowing

-The components you will find here are purely presentational components for various aspects of a miaw agentic experience.
+The components you will find here are purely presentational components for various aspects of a MIAW agentic experience.

 ### Overview